nim-f/dynamodb-vector-index-demo/README.md

-# DynamoDB Vector Search -- Parrot Shop Demo
+# DynamoDB Vector Search Demo

 A step-by-step demo of adding native vector search to DynamoDB, using a 60-item "parrot shop" product catalogue as the running example.
 Built for a